Unlock Nearly Two Years of Free Travel with the Southwest Companion Pass (2025–2026 Guide)

 Two-Player Strategy to Maximize Points

-The second person opens a card and earns their own bonus
+Person B opens their own Southwest card and earns their bonus too.

 You can designate anyone as your companion — spouse, child, friend, coworker, or family member.